Osage River: History

 The river is named for the Osage Nation, the historic indigenous people who dominated this region at the time when the first European settlers arrived.
 The river presented significant navigation difficulties for early settlers because of its fluctuating water levels, as well as the presence of shallow pools and sand bars caused by its tight meandering course through the hills.

 The Missouri Legislature attempted as early as 1839 to deepen the channel of the river.
 Early attempts failed because of lack of funding for the immense task.
 Commercial navigation on the river in the 19th century was confined mostly to smaller craft that could navigate the tight bends and shoals of the river.
 Improvements in the channel by the last two decades of the century led to greater commercial traffic.
 These changes made the lower reaches of the river navigable for steamboat commerce for a period of six to nine months out of the year.

+Transportation

+Prior to the construction of the Bagnell Dam, the main method of crossing the river was the Bagnell Ferry, which began operation in 1882, speared by Samuel Umpsted as the contractor.
+Several ferry accidents, including sinking, resulted in the deaths of several customers.
+The ferry declined in operation towards 1940, years after the dam had finished.

+Hydroelectricity

-In the 20th century, federal construction of the Bagnell Dam, primarily to generate hydroelectricity, began in 1922 and was completed after nine years.
+In the 20th century, private construction of the Bagnell Dam, primarily to generate hydroelectricity, began in 1922 and was completed after nine years.
 It effectively ended commercial navigation on the river.
-The Truman Dam was authorized by the federal Flood Control Act of 1954 and was completed in 1979.
+The federally constructed Truman Dam was authorized by the federal Flood Control Act of 1954 and was completed in 1979.

 The two dams on the river generate power for the St. Louis metropolitan area.
 The large reservoirs have become popular tourist destinations and recreation areas in the region.